Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 Other type conversion functions

-functions.
-Here are the most important ones to you for now:
+functions, Python supports other type conversion functions.
+The following shows the most important ones for now:

 float(str)